 Messermeister Meridian Elite Kullenschliff Slicer

-The Meridian Elite Round Tip Kullenschliff Slicer is a is another excellent brisket slicing knife and part of Messermeister’s Meridian Elite line of forged German steel knives.
+The Meridian Elite Round Tip Kullenschliff Slicer is a is another excellent meat slicing knife and part of Messermeister’s Meridian Elite line of forged German steel knives.
 It has a Rockwell Hardness rating of 57/58 and 15° edge angle.
 These Meridian knives fly under the radar but are often considered a better choice than the standard Williams Sonoma German offerings.
 Again, at ten inches long it is on the shorter end of the spectrum but is up for most slicing tasks.
 Made in Germany

 MAC Knife Professional Hollow Edge Slicer

-The MAC Professional Series Slicer with Dimples is an extremely impressive brisket slicer that comes in slightly longer at 10 1/2″ and is made of Japanese steel with a Rockwell Hardness of 57/61.
+The MAC Professional Series Slicer with Dimples is an extremely impressive slicer that comes in slightly longer at 10 1/2″ and is made of Japanese steel with a Rockwell Hardness of 57/61.
 MAC Professional Series knives are regarded by many to be some of the best culinary knives available.
 They consistently rank extremely high in general Best Chef’s Knife evaluations.
 Made in Japan.

 The Best 12″ Knives for Slicing Brisket